 The truth is that one of my favorite parts about cooking a whole bird is knowing that I will get to use the leftover carcass to make homemade stock.

-More flavorful than any stock or broth that you’ll get from the grocery store, making turkey stock is as easy as filling a pot with leftover scraps, covering with water, and simmering.
+More flavorful than any stock or broth that you’ll get from the grocery store, making turkey stock is as easy as filling a pot with leftover turkey scraps, covering it with water, and simmering.

 What will you do once your stock is made?